The following questions and answers pertain to the four-day extension of the 2015 New Jersey's black bear hunting season:

 Q) Where must I place the bear transportation tag after harvesting a black bear?

 A) The completed transportation tag must be placed in the hide of the black bear.

 Q) Can I quarter my black bear to transport it out of the woods?

 A) Yes, provided that all of the parts are taken to the check station.

 Q) Can I chase a black bear out of a den or off of an open nest to shoot it?

 A) No. Black bear in dens or on an open nest are not legal to shoot and must be left undisturbed.

 Q) Are sights needed on my shotgun to hunt black bear?

-A) Yes, either adjustable open iron or peep sights, or a scope affixed to the shotgun.
+A) Yes, either an adjustable open iron or peep sight, or a scope, must be affixed to the shotgun.

 Q) After harvesting a black bear can I use an ATV to carry my black bear to my vehicle?